lorenzogirardi/kubernetes-sitespeed.io/README.md

 First of all we have to test our websites on the customer position... so no 1gbit inline connection with 0.00001 roundtrip :)

 From the multitude of products , webtest , lighthouse , selenium and so on i really like sitespeed.io
 <br/><br/>

+### GOAL
+- be able to have an objective trend
+- check the goodness of releases

+<br/><br/>
+<br/><br/>

 ## The customer point of view